 Across the map and spanning the globe, poetry contests are a growing phenomenon.
-Poetry slams, contests and competitions are mysterious and different - a 'must-do' experience.
+Poetry slams, contests, and competitions are a 'must-do' experience.
 The audiences drawn in are incredibly versatile - you might see kids age 10 or folks in their 60's.
-The racial barriers have been snapped so all cultures are attending in harmony: guys, gals, foes, pals; it even makes a great date night that's not so 'in the norm'.
+The racial barriers have been snapped so all cultures are attending in harmony: guys, gals, foes, pals; it even makes a great date night that's not so typical.
 In fact, I took a special girl to a slam one night for our first date - I'm married to her now!

 One recommendation if you do enter a poetry contest or poetry slam - do not let the output get your spirits down should the results not be in your favor.
 Much like the Rorschach Test (ink blot test), perception is in the eye of the beholder.
 There are tons of wonderful poets out there, but because everyone views and hears prose with different context it will always resonate differently.
-I have never won a poetry contest in my life, yet with each submission I thought I was a sure-fire victor.
 Similar to having a basic conversation, always remember that two people can walk away with varying interpretations of what was actually said.

 My favorite kind of poetry contest are slams - these are live in-person events where artists perform for an audience of judges and vie for the evening's title.
 Poetry slams are meant to intrigue.
 You never know what you're going to get.
 One poet could share a sonnet about their baby brother who gets all the attention and she just hates it; then the next might share their favorite experience about eating watermelon at a barbecue; and both of them could be succeeded by the dark goth slammer who speaks the truth about drugs and sadness.
 All this to say (although I hate cliche) - expect the unexpected!